Pink/red patches in the diaper area, often sparing skin folds. On darker skin tones, irritation may appear as darker patches or bumps.

 Expert Recommendations:

-For a holistic diapering routine, soft diapers and Baby Wipes work synergistically to:
+For a holistic diapering routine, soft diapers and

 - Balance Skin pH: Wipes with pH-buffering technology help maintain optimal skin health.